 After 2001/2002, the TIP continued for two more years.
 Its impact on productivity, however, steadily diminished.
 The donor community were beginning to turn away from this strategy, arguing that the programme was an unsuitable strategy for raising national maize production, given its targeting of resource-poor farmers who (it was thought) had little potential to increase agricultural output because of their land and labour shortage.
-Some donors began to argue for alternative (non-productivity) forms of social protection for very poor people, including sustained food aid, supplementary feeding and wealth transfers.
-With respect to the situation of smallholders, a new wave of programme thinking had entered donor circles that held that the solution to agricultural development required greater attention to institutional development (including farmer organizations and promoting the capacity of private service providers) and strengthening markets and building agro-industrial linkages.
+Some donors began to argue for alternative (non-productivity) forms of social protection for the very poor, including sustained food aid, supplementary feeding and wealth transfers.
+With respect to the situation of smallholders, a new wave of programme thinking had entered donor circles that held that the solution to agricultural development required greater attention to institutional development 17 (including farmer organizations and promoting the capacity of private service providers) and strengthening markets and building agro-industrial linkages.
 It was thought that the market (and not the state, via input transfers) should drive the process of modernization on farms.
-There was (justifiable) concern about smallholder dependency on free inputs (farmers were delaying their input purchases, awaiting hand-outs), while the absence of an evidential poverty reduction impact was worrisome to funders.
-Malawian NGOs and INGOs sought to sustain the case for fertilizer subsidies, based on their field experience of the success of Starter Pack/TIP,18 though their political leverage had begun to wane as food security recovery programmes (which enhanced their power) began to tail off.
-The wavering of donor support for input transfers happened at a time of considerable political debate on agricultural policy between the main contending parties in the run-up to the 2004 election.
-The main political contest was between a revived MCP led by John Tembo, a former aide to President Banda and doven of the indigenous tobacco estate class, and the UDF, then under the leadership of Bingu wa Muthrika.
-Both parties sought to stake their claim as pro-smallholder through their promise to provide subsidized inputs universally (Chinsinga, 2008).
-After the 2004 election, President wa Muthirka was under pressure on two fronts: from donors, who demanded improved fiscal discipline if Malawi was to attain debt relief, and from the opposition bench, which demanded that he deliver on his word to support inputs subsidies.
-The opposition dominated the Parliamentary Committee on Agriculture and called for a universal fertilizer subsidy.
+There was (justifiable) concern about smallholder dependency on free inputs (farmers were delaying their input purchases, awaiting hand-outs), whilst the absence of an evidential poverty reduction impact was worrisome to funders.
+Malawian NGOs and INGOs sought to sustain the case for fertilizer subsidies, based on their field experience of the success of Starter Pack/TIP, 18 though their political leverage had begun to wane as food security recovery programmes (which enhanced their power) began to tail off.
+The wavering of donor support for input transfers happened at a time of considerable political debate on agricultural policy between the main contending parties in the